adrianagiongo/Periphyton-ms/script/18S_rRNA_gene/readme.md

 - Chloroplasts (Order)
 - Mitochondria (Family)

+ASVs belonging to Ciliophora were manually curated at genus level with a Megablast nucleotide search against the NCBI non-redundant nucleotide database.

 ### 5. Data selection
 This script selects a group of samples to be analyzed separately.